Rokyyz/unit2/project2/documentation.md

 ## 1. The gathered data and graphs provide a visual representation of the Humidity and Temperature values inside (local) and outside (remote) a student's room for a minimum of 48 hours.
 We used the pyplot function from the Matplotlib library in order to create graphs that visualize the data.
 We also used the GridSpec function from the same library to present the readings from all the sensors side by side (**Fig 1.1**).
 This, in conjunction with plt.xlim() and plt.ylim() which make the graphs depicting local data have the same scale, makes it easier to see the difference between the sensors' data (**Code 1.1**).
 The remote sensor has its own scale because it has a higher range of values and adjusting the local sensors' scales to fit it would make them harder to read.

 Another technique we used to make the visual representation easier to understand is the smoothing function.
-Through it, we utilized the Abstraction part of CT: by taking the average out of a certain size window of values and only presenting those averages on the graph, we were able to ignore most outliers and show the most important information, which is the general trend of the data.
+Through it, we utilized the Abstraction part of CT: by taking the average out of a certain size window of values and only presenting those averages on the graph (one value per hour), we were able to ignore most outliers and show the most important information, which is the general trend of the data.
 This also made the graph more visually appealing.

 We also utilized Abstraction when creating a graph with the mean local humidity and temperature with a quadratic model attached to it (**Fig 1.2**).
 For the mean, we recognized the pattern calculating the mean and utilized it through a for loop that iterated over all of the readings from the local sensors (**Code 1.2**).
 For the model, we created an algorithm in the form of the qmodel function.
 This function begins by creating a quadratic model by making use of the polyfit function from the Numpy library.
 Then, if a prediction is requested for it, it goes on to create a new list of x-values that it then iterates over to plot the model (**Code 1.3**).
 Both the mean and the model serve to better show the general trend of data from all of the local sensors, while ignoring less relevant information.
 We utilized the same quadratic model for the graph of the remote sensor (**Fig 1.3**)(**Code 1.4**).